 Another reason that it is important to make careful discovery requests is because Rule 33(a) says that a party only may serve 25 interrogatories on his opponents.
+Each plaintiff may serve his own 25 interrogatories if he wishes, but the plaintiffs may not pool their 25 interrogatories in order to serve 125 joint interrogatories (or some subset thereof).
+Put another way, the plaintiffs may, if they choose, serve joint interrogatories but each joint interrogatory counts against the limit of each plaintiff who has joined it.
 An interrogatory is a written question that you want the defendants to answer under oath.
 Even if you have lots of questions that you want the defendants to answer so that you can learn information about your claims, you cannot ask more than 25 questions unless the court gives you permission first.
 This court usually does not give either side permission to ask more than 25 interrogatories.
 That means you must use your 25 interrogatories to ask the most important questions.

 Sometimes the defendants do not object to a few extra interrogatories, and this court expects that the defendants and their attorney in their case will be reasonable.
-But the plaintiff should not count on obtaining answers to more than 25 interrogatories during this lawsuit.
+But a plaintiff should not count on obtaining answers to more than 25 interrogatories during this lawsuit.